OpenEvalProject/evals/manuscripts/elife-48388/v1/manuscript.md

 ## Abstract

-10.7554/eLife.48388.001 Trypanosomes are important disease agents of humans, livestock and cold-blooded species, including fish.
+Trypanosomes are important disease agents of humans, livestock and cold-blooded species, including fish.
 The cellular morphology of trypanosomes is central to their motility, adaptation to the host’s environments and pathogenesis.
 However, visualizing the behaviour of trypanosomes resident in a live vertebrate host has remained unexplored.
-In this study, we describe an infection model of zebrafish ( Danio rerio ) with Trypanosoma carassii .
+In this study, we describe an infection model of zebrafish (Danio rerio) with Trypanosoma carassii.
 By combining high spatio-temporal resolution microscopy with the transparency of live zebrafish, we describe in detail the swimming behaviour of trypanosomes in blood and tissues of a vertebrate host.
 Besides the conventional tumbling and directional swimming, T. carassii can change direction through a ‘whip-like’ motion or by swimming backward.
 Further, the posterior end can act as an anchoring site in vivo.
 To our knowledge, this is the first report of a vertebrate infection model that allows detailed imaging of trypanosome swimming behaviour in vivo in a natural host environment.

 ## Introduction